CrisMontejo23/Earthquake-Project/README.md

 ## Development Overview

 1. User Interface:
-* A simple web page is developed using HTML5 and JavaScript (React) to query the Earthquake Tracker API.
+* A simple web page is developed using React to query the Earthquake Tracker API.

 2. Integration with API:
 * The React application integrates with the Earthquake Tracker API to fetch and display seismic data.